josh-wong/material-for-mkdocs-example-light-dark-spiderman/docs/index.md

 # 🎵Watch out!
-Here comes a Spider-Man🎵
+Here comes the Spider-Man🎵

 Switch between the light and dark themes to see different Spideys!